 When navigating the website using a keyboard, some items could not be accessed via keyboard navigation during testing.
 This fails WCAG 2.1 success criterion 2.1.1 (Keyboard).
 There are also a small number of instances where the keyboard focus is not visible.
 This fails WCAG 2.1 success criterion 2.4.7 (Focus Visible).
 We are currently investigating these issues further.

-There are a small number of instances where text and components do not have sufficient contrast against the background colour.
-This fails WCAG 2.1 success criteria 1.4.3 (Contrast (Minimum)) and 1.4.11 (Non-text Contrast).
+One component does not have sufficient contrast against the background colour.
+This fails WCAG 2.1 success criterion 1.4.11 (Non-text Contrast).
 We are currently investigating this further.

 Some forms on the Library website which collect information about the user do not have autocomplete tokens added.
 These include the following forms: Library Email Us and Chat With Us, Disability Support Email Us and Chat with the Library Disability Support team, FAQ search.
 This fails WCAG 2.1 success criterion 1.3.5 (Identify Input Purpose).
 We are currently investigating this further.